 Yes, Bath Abbey may well be one of the most iconic things to see in Bath.
 But what you may not know is that you can climb the 200+ steps of the ecclesiastical’s building tower for one of the quirkiest and best panoramic views of the city.

 Once inside the abbey various stained glass windows softly light the abbey’s interior.
 When in the bell tower itself, it’s perfectly possible to see the various levers and pulleys, as well as the bells which ring in the hours of the days in Bath.
+Of all the unique things to do in Bath, the Abbey Tower almost tops the list.

 Paddle Boarding on the River Avon